 In 2020-2021, 567 students earned their CIS degrees in CA.

-In terms of popularity, Criminal Justice & Corrections is the 53rd most popular major in the state out of a total 260 majors commonly available.
+In this state, Computer Information Systems is the 44th most popular major out of a total 270 majors commonly available.

-Education Levels of Criminal Justice & Corrections Majors in California
+Education Levels of Computer Information Systems Majors in California

 |Education Level||Number of Grads|

 |Doctor’s Degree (Research / Scholarship)||20|

 In California, a CIS major is more popular with men than with women.

 The racial distribution of CIS majors in California is as follows:

 - Hispanic or Latino: 5.1%